Philip A. Schnayerson

-Philip A. Schnayerson (born October 31, 1940, in Paterson, New Jersey) is an American criminal defense attorney.
+Philip Allen Schnayerson (born October 31, 1940, in Paterson, New Jersey) is an American criminal defense attorney.

 Early life and education

-Philip A. Schnayerson was born in the industrial town of Paterson, New Jersey in 1940.
-He attended Paterson East Side High School and Rutgers University, from which he graduated in 1962.
+Philip A. Schnayerson was born in the industrial town of Paterson, New Jersey, in 1940.
+He graduated from Paterson East Side High School in 1958, where he was noted in the yearbook as one of the class comedians.
+Rutgers University, from which he graduated in 1962.
 He went on to study law at New York University Law School, where he earned his JD in 1965.

 Early legal career

 In 1965, Schnayerson moved to California to serve as a VISTA volunteer, working in San Francisco on the S.F.
 Bail Project until 1967.
 In 1968, he joined a labor law firm but soon left civil law to join the Alameda County Public Defender's Office in 1969.
 As an Alameda County public defender, Schnayerson defended many University of California students arrested for protesting the Viet Nam War in 1971.
 In 1976, Schnayerson left the Alameda County office to join the newly created California State Public Defender's Office.
 While there he worked on appeals, prison trials and serious offender hearings when the determinate sentence law came into effect.
 He remained in the California State Public Defender's Office until 1978.